dibahadie/DibaHadiEsfangereh/_pages/about.md

   - /about/
   - /about.html
 ---
-# About

-Welcome to my academic website!
-I am Diba Hadi Esfangereh, a third-year Computer Engineering student at Sharif University of Technology.
-My research interests span across Neurosymbolic AI, Automated Reasoning, Statistical Machine Learning, and Cognitive Science, with a particular focus on Representation Learning.
+I am Diba Hadi Esfangereh, a third-year Computer Engineering student at Sharif University of Technology with a passion for exploring the frontiers of artificial intelligence and cognitive science.
+My research interests lie at the intersection of Neurosymbolic AI, Automated Reasoning, Statistical Machine Learning, and Cognitive Science.
+I am fascinated by the potential of combining neural and symbolic methods to create AI systems capable of complex reasoning and robust learning.

-## Academic Background

-I am passionate about exploring the intersection of symbolic reasoning and neural networks, striving to bridge the gap between the structured nature of symbolic knowledge and the statistical power of deep learning.
-I am currently applying for a research project on Symbolic Representation Learning, which aims to enhance AI systems' ability to represent and reason with structured language.
+My work often bridges disciplines, as I strive to understand and address foundational challenges such as representation learning, data limitations, out-of-distribution generalization, and open set recognition.
+I’m particularly drawn to projects that explore the integration of structured knowledge with statistical learning, aiming to create systems that mirror the depth and versatility of human cognition.

+Beyond my academic pursuits, I have a deep love for music, which I express through playing multiple instruments, singing in traditional Persian styles, and studying the art of music generation.
+This passion has inspired me to explore innovative approaches to Neuro-Symbolic Music Generation, blending symbolic reasoning with deep learning techniques to overcome challenges in this creative domain.

+My ultimate goal is to contribute to the advancement of AI systems that are not only technically robust but also capable of reasoning and understanding in ways that align with human cognition.

 ## Research Interests

 My academic pursuits reflect my fascination with cognitive and computational paradigms.
 Some of my key interests include:

-- Out-of-Distribution (OOD) Generalization and Open Set Recognition.
 - Combining symbolic reasoning and deep learning to tackle challenges in Music Generation.
 - Exploring innovative solutions for Automated Reasoning and Constraint Satisfaction Problems.
+- Out-of-Distribution (OOD) Generalization and Open Set Recognition.

 ## Music and Creativity